Introductions that don't require categorisation and registration

 - subject to transfer into an otherwise enclosed system for use as a reactant in chemical manufacturing

 - subject to transfer into an otherwise enclosed system for use as catalytic, processing, surface treating or curing agent during chemical manufacturing.

 Incidentally introduced chemicals

-An incidentally introduced chemical is an industrial chemical that is introduced — either with or subsequent to the introduction of another industrial chemical — as a result of any of the following:
+An incidentally introduced chemical is an industrial chemical that is introduced – either with or subsequent to the introduction of another industrial chemical – and has no commercial value separate from the other industrial chemical.
+The incidentally introduced chemical is a result of any of the following: